Monitoring Server

 The registration procedure is as illustrated below and involves the following steps:

-- The CLI (blocksat-cli) sends a registration request over the internet to the monitoring server.
+1. The interface application (CLI or GUI) sends a registration request over the internet to the monitoring server.
 The request includes the user’s public GPG key used for API apps.

-- The satellite API relays the message over the satellite links worldwide.
+3. The satellite API relays the message over the satellite serving the user.

-- The CLI (blocksat-cli) receives the encrypted verification code, decrypts it, and confirms the verification code back to the monitoring server.
+4. The interface application receives the encrypted verification code, decrypts it, and confirms the verification code back to the monitoring server.

-In the end, this process confirms that the user owns the private key associated with the informed public key, as this is a pre-requisite to decrypt the verification code.
+In the end, this process confirms that the user owns the private key associated with the informed public key, as this is a prerequisite to decrypting the verification code.
 Furthermore, it verifies the user is running a functional satellite receiver, given that the encrypted verification code is sent exclusively over the satellite network.

 Authenticated Reports